 I’m very proud about the progress our teams have been making and will continue to make over the coming months and years.
 So, what can you do right now?

 First, one of the most impactful things that can tune the Quickbase engine is optimizing searchable fields.
 Next, make sure you are familiar with our performance optimizer and develop a routine where you are regularly profiling the most common actions in your application.
 Pay special attention to test as role/user if the app has custom permissions.
 You’ll want to test as different roles or users to see how things perform for them.
-If you’d like help tweaking certain actions, our Care team is happy to help.
+If you’d like help tweaking certain actions, our Technical Support team is happy to help.

 I’ll be sharing more updates as we begin rolling out these performance improvements so stay tuned.